reproducible-reporting/parman/README.md

 ### Examples

 At this stage, there is no documentation as such.
-If you want to learn how to use ParMan, check out the [demos](demos/).
+If you want to learn how to use Parman, check out the [demos](demos/).
 If you want to understand the internals, read the source and the docstrings.